The Benefits of Using Castor Oil and Flax Oil for Dry Eyes

 Castor Oil and Flax Oil for Dry Eyes

 It seems you have to suffer the inconvenience of having two items placed in the eye in order to have the other one taken out!
-If you look at the flax seed closely, you'll see that it closely resembles a football, which is flat on one side.
-This allows the flax seed to float around the eye until it finds the foreign body; it then attaches itself to the particle, allowing you to remove the foreign item from your eye along with the seed.
+If you look at the flax seed closely, you will see that it closely resembles a football, which is flat on one side.
+This apparently allows the flax seed to float around the eye until it finds the foreign body; it then attaches itself to the particle, allowing you to remove the foreign item from your eye along with the seed.

 Perhaps it is one of those ‘strange but true’ stories!